AndrewKeYanzhe/frametime-analyser/README.md

-# Frametime-Analyser
+# Frametime Analyser
-Frametime-analyser is a tool that detects duplicate frames in game footage to calculate FPS and frametimes.
+Frametime Analyser is a tool that detects duplicate frames in game footage to calculate FPS and frametimes.

 ![GitHub is not loading my RDR2 Gif :(](/Media/RDR2.gif)